oracle-livelabs/oci/digital-twin/02-deploy-digitaltwin-simulation/deploy-digitaltwin-simulation.md

 ![View IP Address](./images/view-kubenetes.png)

 Make a note of the public IP address that corresponds to the Kubernetes service of type `LoadBalancer`, under `EXTERNAL-IP`.
 In this case, the public IP address is `144.24.42.157` for reference.
 You will use the public IP address of the Load Balancer to access your application later on in this workshop.

+## Task 3 Generate the training data
+1. Create the fleet
+2. Validate the fleet created
+3. Generate and upload the training set to object storage
+4. Validate the generated training set